Ishimwechille/Enjoy-and-Learn/README.md

 EMAIL_PASSWORD=your_email_password
 Initialize the database:

-bash
-Copy code
 flask shell
 >>> from app import db
 >>> db.create_all()
 Run the application:

-bash
-Copy code
 flask run
-The application will be accessible at http://127.0.0.1:5000.
+The application will be accessible at [http://127.0.0.1:5000.] (https://enjoy-and-learn.onrender.com/)

-Usage
+#Usage
 Search for Songs: Use the search bar to find songs from Spotify.
 Play Songs on YouTube: Click on the desired song to play it via YouTube.
 Get Lyrics: View song lyrics, which are displayed automatically after selecting a song.